python/cpython/Doc/library/fpformat.rst

 .. note::

-   This module is unnecessary: everything here can be done using the ``%`` string interpolation operator described in the :ref:`string-formatting` section.
+   This module is unnecessary: everything here can be done using the string formatting functions described in the :ref:`string-formatting` section.

 The :mod:`fpformat` module defines the following functions and an exception: